osm2pgsql-dev/osm2pgsql-website/doc/faq.md

 the flex output, decide on how exactly your columns should be named and used.
 There you can, for instance, create a column named `addr_city` and fill it with the value of the `addr:city` tag.

+### I can't find the coastline data

+In the pgsql output the `natural=coastline` tag is suppressed by default, even if you import the `natural=*` key.
+The main mapnik map renders coastlines from other sources so it does not need them.
+You can use the `--keep-coastlines` parameter to change this behavior if you want coastlines in your database.

+See the [Coastline Processing section in the manual](/doc/manual.html#coastline-processing)